 Then, comes the cheesecake layer.
 And in the middle of that cheesecake layer is apple pie filling.
 I used store-bought pie filling, which is not usually my favorite but I was looking for a shortcut for this part.
 If you’d like to take the time to use homemade pie filling, it will just taste all the more delicious!

 The top of the cheesecake has caramel topping swirled into it.
 Just simply caramel ice cream topping will do.

 Then comes what I think is the best part.
 A streusel topping with brown sugar, cinnamon and chopped nuts.
 Baked into the top. 🙂

 Streusel topping is one of my most favorite things.
 And it makes everything better.

-Definitely try out these bars this fall.
+Definitely make a batch of caramel apple cheesecake bars this fall.
 You won’t be disappointed!